Unsecured personal loans

 Should I choose an unsecured loan?

-Another feature of an unsecured loan is that lenders usually set out fixed payment plans and, in most cases, you’ll get to choose what period you pay the loan back over, which could be up to 10 years.
+Another feature of an unsecured loan is that lenders usually set out fixed payment plans and, in most cases, you’ll get to choose over what period you pay back the loan, which could be up to 10 years.

 Could I get an unsecured loan?